For daily wit & wisdom, sign up for the Almanac newsletter.

-Not only are nuts tasty, but also they can help with weight control and so much more.
-Find out which nuts are healthiest.
+Nuts are a superfood!
+They can help with weight control and so much more.
+But which nut is healthiest?
 Let’s go nuts about one of nature’s most perfect foods!

 Nuts and Weight Control